 Both Richard Kiel and Arnold Schwarzenegger had been considered for the role of the Hulk- Arnie was turned down for being too short, and while Kiel had the job initially and even filmed a few scenes, it was also decided that he was too small (in his muscles, at least) and was replaced.
 Kiel writes in his autobiography that this was definitely for the best, as his being blind in one eye caused problems with the contact lenses and even resulted in a hair-raising partial loss of vision while he was driving home from the shoot.

-Shortly after the series ended, Bill Bixby wanted to do a crossover film with the Spider-Man TV series that had also aired, and Bixby even had Nicholas Hammond (Spidey's actor) onboard and ready to go, but Universal Pictures passed.
+Shortly after the series ended, Bill Bixby wanted to do a crossover film with The Amazing Spider-Man that had also aired, and Bixby even had Nicholas Hammond (Spidey's actor) onboard and ready to go, but Universal Pictures passed.
 Their claim was that Lou Ferrigno was unavailable, though Ferrigno would later reveal that he'd never even been contacted nor had he even heard of the proposal until 2003.

 Ironically, had Bixby not died, a fourth made-for-TV movie would have seen Banner resurrected, and with the ability to control his Hulk power, according to The Other Wiki.
 Apparently dying didn't exactly cure him.
 It just would have made it so that Banner could control himself when he transformed... that and actually talk, something the Hulk really didn't do outside of the two-part episode "Prometheus" when Banner was trapped halfway between human and Hulk.
 Another movie that would have been a backdoor pilot for Iron Man was also being considered, and a She-Hulk movie was in pre-production at one point as well.